Ch4rlesSm1th99/Masters-Project/charles/overview/Charles_README.md

 ## 2. Data Augmentation
 We will create augmented versions of the data by adding noise or shifting the data slightly.
-The goal is to generate alternate views of the same data while preserving global patterns.
+The goal is to generate alternate views of the same data while preserving the unknown label for the data.
 We will visualise the original data and its augmentations to ensure consistency and avoid training on bad data.

 Data augmentation will be applied in the dataloader (ideally an argument of the dataloader), rather than creating a